Shooting and Marketing Senior Portraits – by Erica PeerenboomJanuary 11th, 2012

-Seniors are always full of such hope and excitement for the future, and I love to capture those emotions in pictures for them.
+Seniors are always full of hope and excitement for the future, and I love to capture those emotions in pictures for them.
 That is what it is all about!
-Their passion and personality shine though and show in their portraits.
-This is such a fun age group to shoot with, such creativity and energy involved with the entire session.
+Their passion and personality shine through and show in their portraits.
+This is such a fun age group to shoot with, such creativity and energy are involved in the entire session.
 If I had to pick only one area of photography to specialize in, seniors would definitely be it!
-How exiting and rewarding to shoot people at such an amazing time in their lives.
+How exciting and rewarding to shoot people at such an amazing time in their lives.
 It is important to love the photography you shoot, and I just love it!

 Up next: If you are looking for portrait photography ideas and inspiration, be sure to read this article!